The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Simulation Results

 \section{Simulation Results}

-In this part, we talk about the simulation results after applying the decay-based and consensus-based methods.
-The simulation scenarios are taken from \cite{VinitskyBenchmarks}, which is released as a new benchmark in traffic control through the implementation of DRL to create controllers for mixed-autonomy traffic.
-As illustrated in Fig. \ref{fig3}, two simulation scenarios in this benchmark are selected in this paper to verify the effectiveness and efficiency of the developed methods.
-For the first simulation scenario ``Figure Eight", there are totally 14 vehicles running circularly along a one-way lane that resembles the shape of a figure ``8".
-An intersection is located at the lane, and each vehicle must adjust its acceleration to pass through this intersection in order to increase the average speed of the whole vehicle team.
+In this section, we provide the simulation results about the two proposed optimization methods.
+The simulation scenarios are taken from \cite{VinitskyBenchmarks}, which is released as a new benchmark in traffic control through creating DRL controllers for mixed-autonomy traffic.
+As illustrated in Fig. \ref{fig3}, two simulation scenarios in this benchmark are selected to verify the effectiveness and efficiency of the developed methods.
+For the first scenario ``Figure Eight", there are totally 14 vehicles running circularly along a one-way lane that resembles the shape of ``8".
+An intersection is located at the lane, and each vehicle must control its acceleration to pass through this intersection, so as to increase the average speed of the whole vehicle team.
 Note that slamming on the brakes will be forced on the vehicles that are about to crash, and the current epoch will be terminated once the collision occurs.
-Furthermore, the ``Figure Eight" scenario is modified in this paper to assign the related local state of the entire environment to each vehicle, including the position and speed of its own, the vehicle ahead and behind.
-Depending on its local state, each vehicle needs to optimize its acceleration, which is a continuous variable and is normalized between $-1$ and $1$.
-All the involved vehicles are the same, and unless additional controllers are assigned, these vehicles are controlled by the underlying simulation of urban mobility (SUMO) in the same mode, which is an open source with highly portable and widely used traffic simulation package \cite{VinitskyBenchmarks}.
-In the ``Figure Eight" scenario, half of the vehicles are assigned the DRL-based controllers.
+We further modify the ``Figure Eight" scenario to assign the related local state to each vehicle, including its position and speed as well as those of the vehicle ahead and behind.
+Depending on its local state, each vehicle needs to optimize its acceleration, which is a normalized continuous variable between $-1$ and $1$.
+All the involved vehicles are the same, and unless additional controllers are assigned, these vehicles are controlled by the underlying simulation of urban mobility (SUMO) in the same mode, which is a widely used and open-source traffic simulation package \cite{VinitskyBenchmarks}.
+In the ``Figure Eight" scenario, half of the vehicles are empowered by the DRL-based controllers.